Electric Cars (how they work and are they the future?)

 Fire risks for electric vehicles are usually due to lithium-ion batteries (the same reason why vapes should always be recycled at shops), due to short circuits, overcharging or physical damage.
 But they are less of a fire risk than petrol cars, due to no fuel leaks.

-You can charge electric cars at public charging stations or use Go Zero Electric Car Chargers to charge at home with solar power (earn up to £5000 passive income, by letting other drivers use it).
+You can charge electric cars at public charging stations or use Go Zero Electric Car Chargers to charge at home with solar power.
+Private driveway owners and even office and hotel owners, can earn up to £5000 passive income, by letting other drivers use their charging stations (say at weekends or out of season).